-- 244. In cases where an athlete has used prohibited substances for an extended period of time, CAS panels have disqualified results obtained over a number of years.
-(CAS 2014/A/3561 and CAS 2014/A/3614; CAS 2014/A/3668).
-At the same time, CAS panels frequently applied the principle of fairness and allowed results to remain in force where there is no evidence that the athlete committed ADRVs during the period of time starting from the alleged ADRV up to the period of ineligibility. - 245.
-The Panel retains a wide discretion and is guided by the principles of fairness and proportionality.
-The Panel is also mindful that the Athlete's period of ineligibility has been reduced by one year and three months. - 246.
-As a starting point, the Panel has no hesitation in disqualifying the Athlete's results for the whole period during which the ADRVs were recorded in the EDP documents (i.e. from 17 July 2012 until 31 July 2013).
-This is a relatively short period of time during which there are no less than five adverse findings recorded in EDP0019 and EDP0028.
+- 248. The Panel retains a wide discretion and is guided by the principles of fairness and proportionality.
+The Panel is also mindful that the Athlete's period of ineligibility has been reduced by one year and three months for the reasons explained above. - 249.
+As a starting point, the Panel has no hesitation in disqualifying the Athlete's results for the whole period during which the ADRVs were recorded in the EDP documents (i.e. from 15 July 2012 until 26 July 2013).
+This is a relatively short period of time during which there are no less than six adverse findings recorded in EDP0019, EDP0021 and EDp0034.
 The evidence of Prof. Ayotte is that anabolic steroids may improve an athlete's performance in a number of different ways, including speeding up recovery after injury, enabling longer periods of training, increasing stamina and providing more energy.
-The Panel is satisfied that the Athlete would have gained an advantage even after the date of the last positive finding recorded in EDP0028 (31 July 2013).
-It would not be in the interests of fairness for the Athlete's results obtained immediately after 31 July 2013 to remain undisturbed.
-The Panel considers that the principles of fairness and proportionality require the disqualification of her results up to the end of the 2014. - 247.
-The Panel, therefore, decides that the disqualification results imposed by the Sole Arbitrator in the Challenged Decision is hereby reduced to a period of two years, five months and 15 days, starting from 17 July 2012 and terminating on 31 December 2014 (inclusive).
+The Panel is satisfied that the Athlete would have gained an advantage even after the date of the last positive finding recorded in EDP0032 (26 July 2013).
+For this reason, the Panel concurs with the decision of the Sole Arbitrator in the Challenge Decision that the principles of fairness and proportionality require the disqualification of the Athlete's results up to the end of the 2014. - 250.
+The Panel therefore decides that the two-year, five-month and 15-day period of disqualification imposed by the Sole Arbitrator in the Challenged Decision is upheld.